vbmacher/aws-scripts/README.md

 # AWSome Scripts

 Scripts for comfortable management of AWS services from command line.

-**NOTE: The scripts do not work as yet.
-Work in progress, stay tuned.**
+The idea is to store repeated configuration in configuration files called "accounts".
+Then, communication with AWS services can be made very simple.

+## Supported AWS services:

+- EMR
+- MWAA
+- CodeArtifact
+- more TBD

 ## Installation